top of page

 Through my consultations and services, I endeavour to:

-• Listen and Learn: I am dedicated to ongoing self-reflection and education around issues of privilege, power, and oppression, ensuring that my work evolves with the needs of marginalized communities.
+• Listen and Learn: I am dedicated to ongoing self-reflection and education around issues of privilege, power, and oppression, ensuring that my work evolves and I reflect on my own assumptions and unconscious biases to continually improve the way I work.
+My aim is to always treat everyone with the respect and understanding they deserve.

 • Challenge Inequities: I will actively work to address and challenge inequities within the environments we discuss, recognising how systemic barriers impact neurodivergent individuals and others with intersecting identities.